gothraven/Space-Invaders-Rework/README.md

 3. CONTROL KEYS
 ---------------
 Controlling the game is really simple.
 Just press the cursor left/right keys to move it left or right, and press space to fire.
-The esc-key lets you quit at any time you want.
+The Q-key lets you quit at any time you want.

 4. COMMAND LINE OPTIONS